Do you think sexual harassment of women at the workplace is committed by men only?

 Whenever our legal advisors go for training employees of various corporates about Prevention of Sexual Harassment Act (PoSH), a common query among women employees is whether only sexual harassment by men is covered in PoSH Act, 2013 or it covers harassment by female colleagues too.

-Let us understand this Sexual harassment of women at the workplace by their female colleagues and understand the provisions PoSH law has for these offences.
+Let us understand this Sexual harassment at workplace by their female colleagues and understand the provisions PoSH law has for these offences.

 Is Sexual Harassment of Women at Workplace by Other Females a Myth?

-However surprising it sounds, but many people working in corporates refuse to believe that the female to female form of sexual harassment of women at workplace exists.
+However surprising it sounds, but many people working in corporates refuse to believe that the female-to-female form of sexual harassment of women at workplace exists.
 What starts like a playful jibe or an insulting comment on some colleagues could result in the filing of a complaint of sexual harassment.
 It could also be in the form of direct touch passed off as innocent bruising by female colleagues.
-There are other direct ways where women can feel violated by some woman at her workplace.
+There are other direct ways where women can feel violated by some women at their workplace.
 Therefore, it becomes necessary that the female workforce should be aware of the provisions in the PoSH act regarding direct or indirect sexual harassment between women.

 Here is what Miya Yamanouchi said in her book “Embrace Your Sexual Self: A Practical Guide for Women”:

-“Self-respect by definition is a confidence and pride in knowing that your behaviour is both honourable and dignified.
-When you harass or vilify someone, you not only disrespect them, but yourself also.
-Street harassment, sexual violence, sexual harassment, gender-based violence and racism, are all acts committed by a person who in fact has no self-respect.
+“Self-respect by definition is confidence and pride in knowing that your behaviour is both honourable and dignified.
+When you harass or vilify someone, you not only disrespect them but yourself also.
+Street harassment, sexual violence, sexual harassment, gender-based violence, and racism, are all acts committed by a person who in fact has no self-respect.